-Mendocino County's Community Program Planning (CPP) process for the development of the Mental Health Services Act (MHSA) Annual Plan for Fiscal Years (FY) 2018-2019 includes obtaining stakeholder input in a variety of ways.
-MHSA Forums, Stakeholder Committee Meetings, Program/Fiscal Management Group Meetings, Behavioral Health Advisory Board Meetings, and e-mailed suggestions through the MHSA website are utilized for gathering stakeholder input.
-Mendocino County is continuously reviewing CPP processes to improve and expand the methods with which stakeholder feedback is collected.
+Mendocino County's Community Program Planning (CPP) process for the development of the Mental Health Services Act (MHSA) Three Year Plan includes obtaining stakeholder input in a variety of ways.
+MHSA Forums, Stakeholder Committee Meetings, Program/Fiscal Management Group Meetings, Behavioral Health Advisory Board Meetings, and e-mailed suggestions through the MHSA website are annual activities that are utilized for gathering stakeholder input.
+In addition for the Three Year Planning Process, Mendocino County BHRS held a targeted series of stakeholder input sessions inland and on the coast in English and Spanish, to identify and collect stakeholder priorities for the new Three Year Plan.
+Mendocino County is continuously reviewing CPP processes to improve, adjust, and/or expand the methods with which stakeholder feedback is collected.